 The Acoustic Guitar…

-The Appalachian School of Luthiery's acoustic guitar gets its DNA from America's very best guitar makers.
-Combining century-old traditions with a few of our favorite modern design features, these guitars are ready to go to work.
+The Appalachian School of Luthiery's acoustic guitar gets its DNA from America's very best guitar makers, in particular the Troublesome Creek Stringed Instrument Company.
+Combining centuries-old traditions with a few of our favorite modern design features, even your very first guitar will emerge ready to go to work.

 Description

-Our course is a fast-paced immersion into the world of the luthier.
+Our course is a fast-paced immersion into the world of the luthiers of Troublesome Creek.
 You quickly become one of the shop guys!

 The student will carve his or her own neck, bend sides, build and bind the box, fret and finish the fingerboard.
 The instructor will demonstrate resawing, milling, fabrication, finishing and setup techniques.
 We'll show you power tools and jigging, pattern-making and guitar design . . . starting with just a centerline.

-Available in slope-shouldered "Dreadnought" or a slightly-smaller "Parlor," the student may choose back and side sets from Black Walnut, Black Locust or Honduras Mahogany.
-We also have a good supply Tornado-Spalted Curly Maple while it lasts.
+Available in slope-shouldered "Dreadmore", the slightly-smaller "OM" or the smallest-of-all “Parlor”, the student may choose back and side sets from Black Walnut, Black Locust or Honduras Mahogany.
+We also have a good supply of Tornado-Spalted Curly Flood Maple while it lasts.
+In fact, many of our most precious logs became “sinker” wood in the flood!

 Each student will receive a sturdy hardshell case for transport of the finished guitar.
 Certificate awarded upon completion.
 Ten day (2 week) course